k-sink/MACHexplorer/README.md

 For daily data, shown in *Figure 12*, each variable can be filtered by a range of values after the variable is selected.
 To select a variable, check the box under *"Select Variable(s)"*.
 Once selected, minimum and maximum value boxes will be displayed.
 If you want all possible values, you do not need to make any adjustments.
 The default values cover the range among the 1,014 sites.
-Variable abbreviations and units are: precipitation (*PRCP*) in millimeters per day, mean air temperature (*TAIR*), minimum air temperature (*TMIN*), and maximum air temperature (*TMAX*) in degrees Celcius, potential evapotranspiration (*PET*) in millimeters per day, actual evapotranspiration (*AET*) in millimeters per day, stream discharge (*OBSQ*) in millimeters per day, snow water equivalent (*SWE*) in  millimeters per day, shortwave radiation (*SRAD*) in watts per square meter, water vapor pressure (*VP*) Pascals, and day length (*DAYL*) in seconds per day.
+Variable abbreviations and units are: precipitation (*PRCP*) in millimeters per day, mean air temperature (*TAIR*), minimum air temperature (*TMIN*), and maximum air temperature (*TMAX*) in degrees Celsius, potential evapotranspiration (*PET*) in millimeters per day, actual evapotranspiration (*AET*) in millimeters per day, stream discharge (*OBSQ*) in millimeters per day, snow water equivalent (*SWE*) in  millimeters per day, shortwave radiation (*SRAD*) in watts per square meter, water vapor pressure (*VP*) Pascals, and day length (*DAYL*) in seconds per day.
 The data can also be filtered temporally under *"Select Time Period(s)"*.
 The *Date Range* enables you to select a beginning and ending date.
-The *Calendar Year* and *Month* can also be selected using the dropdown menu to further refine the temporal range.
-Calendar year is January 1 to December 31.
-Multiple calendar year and/or month selections can be made and subsequently removed by using backspace.
-If date range and calendar year are both selected, the calendar year must fall within the established range.
+The *Calendar Year* and *Month* can also be selected using the dropdown menu to further refine the temporal range. *Calendar Year* is January 1 to December 31.
+Multiple *Calendar Year* and/or *Month* selections can be made and subsequently removed by using backspace.
+If *Date Range* and *Calendar Year* are both selected, the year must fall within the established range.
 An error message will be displayed if this occurs, which you can dismiss.
 No data will be displayed or queried from the database until the **_Retrieve and View Data_** button is pressed.
 The **_Reset Filters_** button will clear all selected variables and values.

 <img width="254" height="726" alt="Image" src="https://github.com/user-attachments/assets/e161f508-ae76-4fbb-8581-e2cc48e7c129" />